On the arity gap of polynomial functions: Functions determined by and the arity gap of polynomial functions over fields of characteristic

 \begin{remark} Applying Corollary~\ref{cor decomp char2} in the case $q = 2$, we see that any function $f \colon \{0, 1\}^n \to \{0, 1\}$ with essential arity $n \geq 4$ and $\gap f = 2$ can be written as a sum of at most unary functions, i.e., that $f$ is a linear function (cf.\ Example~\ref{ex:linearBf} and \cite{CL2007}). \end{remark}

-\begin{remark} From the results of \cite{GapA} it follows that if $A$ is a finite set and $B$ is a Boolean group, then every function $f \colon A^n \to B$ with essential arity $n > \max(\card{A}, 3)$ and $\gap f = 2$ can be decomposed into a sum of essentially at most $(n - 2)$-ary functions.
+\begin{remark} From the results of \cite{GapA} it follows that if $A$ is a finite set and $B$ is a Boolean group, then every function $f \colon A^n \to B$ with essential arity $n > \max(\card{A}, 3)$ and $\gap f = 2$ can be decomposed into a sum of functions of essential arity at most $n - 2$ (cf.\ Remark~\ref{rem:GapA}).
 Corollary~\ref{cor decomp char2} shows that the bound $n - 2$ on the essential arity of the summands can be improved to $q - 1$ (which is independent of $n$) if $A = B = \GF(q)$, where $q$ is a power of $2$ (for further results in this direction see also~\cite{oddsupp}).
-In the example below, we will construct a polynomial $f \in F[x_1, \dots, x_n]$ over $\GF(q)$ for any odd prime power $q$ and any $n \geq 2$, such that $\gap f = 2$ but $f$ cannot be written as a sum of $(n - 1)$-ary functions.
+In the example below, we will construct a polynomial function $f \colon F^n \to F$ over $F = \GF(q)$ for any odd prime power $q$ and any $n \geq 2$, such that $\gap f = 2$ but $f$ cannot be written as a sum of $(n - 1)$-ary functions.
 This shows that Corollary~\ref{cor decomp char2} does not hold for finite fields with odd characteristic and that the condition of $B$'s being a Boolean group cannot be dropped in the aforementioned result of \cite{GapA}. \end{remark}

 \begin{example} Let $q$ be an odd prime power, and let $f$ be the polynomial function

 over $\GF(q)$, where $\frac{1}{2}$ stands for the multiplicative inverse of $2 = 1 + 1$ (it exists, since $\GF(q)$ is of odd characteristic).
 Let us identify the first two variables of $f$: